Condensational and collisional growth of cloud droplets in a turbulent environment: Introduction

 Most of the previous DNS studies only considered either condensational growth or collisional growth.
 The combined condensational and collisional growth has rarely been investigated.
-Only recently, \cite{saito2017turbulence} studied the combined processes and found that the width of the droplet-size distribution increases with increasing turbulence intensity.
-However, they did not discuss which scales of turbulence matter for the broadening. \cite{chen2018bridging} employed the same model as \cite{saito2017turbulence} and concluded that turbulence enhances the growth with increasing mean energy dissipation rate.
-However, they did not study the dependency of droplet-size distributions on Reynolds number.
-Indeed, several works \citep{2009_Lanotte,2015_Sardina,li2018cloud} suggested that condensational growth is sensitive to the Reynolds number.
-The collisional growth, however, is affected by the mean energy dissipation rate \citep{li2017effect}.
-To study the turbulence effect on the combined processes is challenging because both large and small scales of turbulence need to be well resolved. \cite{saito2017turbulence} and \cite{chen2018bridging} also prescribed a mean updraft cooling in their work.
-They found that the mean updraft velocity of fluid parcels, mean supersaturation, and liquid-water content are all insensitive to the turbulence intensity.
+Recently, \cite{saito2017turbulence} studied the combined processes using DNS.
+They found that the width of the droplet-size distribution increases as the turbulence intensity increases.
+However, they did not discuss whether it is the Reynolds number or the mean energy dissipation rate that matters for the broadening. \cite{chen2018bridging} employed the same model as \cite{saito2017turbulence} and concluded that droplet-size distributions broaden with increasing mean energy dissipation rate.
+However, they did not study the dependency of the droplet-size distribution upon the Reynolds number.
+Indeed, several works \citep{2009_Lanotte,2015_Sardina,siewert2017statistical,li2018cloud} suggested that condensational growth is sensitive to the Reynolds number.
+Collisional growth, however, is mainly affected by the mean energy dissipation rate \citep{ayala_2008, chen2016cloud, li2017effect}.